carpentries-incubator/workflows-nextflow/episodes/08-configuration.md

 and certain directories are automatically "mounted" (made available) in the container instance.
-Singularity also supports building Singularity images from Docker images, allowing Docker image paths to also be used as values for `process.container`.
+Singularity also supports building Singularity images from Docker images, allowing Docker image paths to be used as values for `process.container`.

 Singularity is enabled in a similar manner to Docker.
 A container image path must be provided using `process.container` and